 Improve applicant’s self-learning skills as well as the ability to work and research problems online.

 Provide exposure to online tools and remote collaboration.

-Offer introduction of opportunities within the software development and the tech industry.
+Offer introduction to career opportunities within the software development and tech industry.

 Understand the level of interest and capabilities of participants in programming.

 Offer education paths into programming and exposure to role models from disadvantaged backgrounds.

 Guide participant’s ability to work individually and in teams.